-Did you know tomato soup pasta is a superfood?
+Is tomato soup pasta a thing?

 With only one pot and many happy bellies around, I knew this had instantly become a winner.

 I promise, healthy eating has never tasted so good!

 Plus, this recipe is comforting, delicious and filling.
 Oh, and of course kid-friendly too.